 Usually, a party files a brief setting forth its factual and legal arguments and the facts pertinent to those arguments, together with supporting evidence, with the court one week prior to the hearing date.
 The court reviews the arguments and may ask questions to be clarified at a hearing or a preparatory hearing (which is non-public).
+The other at a hearing or a preparatory hearing (which is non-public).
 The other party then files its rebuttal or supplemental arguments in writing.
-These proceedings are usually held at intervals of about one month or more
+These proceedings are usually held at intervals of about one month or more.